Scientific Research Red Light Therapy

 https://pmc.ncbi.nlm.nih.gov/articles/PMC5523874/

-• Intervention: Red (630–660 nm) & near-infrared (800–850 nm).
+• Intervention: Red (630–660 nm) and near-infrared (800–850 nm) PPE.

-• Main findings:
+• Key findings:

-• ↑ cytochrome c oxidase activity
+• Increased cytochrome c oxidase activity

-• ↑ ATP and nitric oxide
+• Increase in ATP and nitric oxide

-• Potential influence on melatonin synthesis
+• Possible influence on melatonin synthesis

-• Type: Mechanistic review.
+• Study type: Mechanistic review.

-8) Hair Growth
+8) Hair growth

 1. Torres AE, et al. Photobiomodulation for the management of hair loss (2021)